offensive-packaging/documentation/o-saft/index.md

              Replace  'N/A'  by whatever you think is adequate:  "No answer", "Not available",  "Not applicable",  ...

-         Lines not described above, will have the form (by default):
+         Examples:
+               === Title line ===
+               = this is a comment

                Label for information or check:  TABresult
+               !!Hint: above result depends on the target

          For more details on these lines, please refer to  RESULTS  above.